 The award package indicates your official award funding amount, the award number, the award terms and conditions, and the award start and end dates.
-Please note that if your award includes a cooperative agreement, it is incorporated by reference into the award document and that by signing the award document, your organization has entered into the cooperative agreement with the COPS Office and agrees to abide by all the requirements in the cooperative agreement.
+Please note that the cooperative agreement is incorporated by reference into the award document and that by signing the award document, your organization has entered into the cooperative agreement with the COPS Office and agrees to abide by all the requirements in the cooperative agreement.

 If your Authorized Representative 1 and 2 have changed since the time of application, the Entity Administrator (EA) will need to update the Authorized Representative 1 and 2 in JustGrants.
 Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award package.
 To officially accept your award, please electronically sign the award package within 45 days of the date shown on the award letter.
-Print and retain a copy of the award package including the award terms and conditions, the financial information, and, if applicable, the cooperative agreement and any other award documents for your records.
+Print and retain a copy of the award package including the award terms and conditions, the financial information, and the cooperative agreement and any other award documents for your records.